AustralianBioCommons/how-to-workflowhub-space/pages/about.md

 > [Citation information goes here]

+## Contributors

+This How-to Guide would not be possible without the following contributors.

+{% include contributor-tiles-all.html %}

 ## Acknowledgements

 This work is supported by the Australian BioCommons which is enabled by NCRIS via Bioplatforms Australia funding.